 "Leonardo da Vinci's essay on the causes of the blueness of distant mountains, and other objects, gave me renewed pleasure.
 He hit upon the right, because he understood nature from immediate inspection, and reflected on the appearances themselves, with the perspicacity of a true Artist.
 I had also the sympathy of some observing and thinking men.
-Staatsrath Schultz, of Berlin, sent me his second paper on physiological colours, where I saw my leading idea brought into life and

-And here it was perfectly granted method is sole, and indivisible."
+Staatsrath Schultz, of Berlin, sent me his second paper on physiological colours, where I saw my leading idea brought into life and action.
+Nor was I less satisfied with Professor Hegel's approbation.
+Since Schiller's death, I had silently withdrawn myself from all philosophy, and only sought to bring that Method (Methodik) which was native to me, to greater certainty and readiness, by the application of it to Nature, Art, and Life.
+It must, therefore, be very gratifying to me to see and reflect how what I had submitted, after my fashion, was received and handled by a philosopher, according to his kind of knowledge.
+And here it was perfectly granted me, to consider the mysterious, clear Light as the highest energy; eternal, sole, and indivisible."